jeffswartz/learning-opentok-android-original/README.md

    connect to the OpenTok session and view the audio-video stream published by the Android app:

-   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the iOS app.
+   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the Android app.

    * Add the test.html file to a web server.
 (You cannot run WebRTC videos in web pages loaded from the desktop.)